Bakersfield station (Southern Pacific Railroad)

-Bakersfield station is a former Southern Pacific Railroad station and hotel in Bakersfield, California.
+Bakersfield station is a former Southern Pacific Railroad station and hotel in Bakersfield, California, United States.
 The station opened June 27, 1889, in the town of Sumner (which was later annexed by Bakersfield).
 The station was a mixture of Richardsonian Romanesque, Spanish Colonial Revival, and Moderne styles.
 It was closed in 1971, after the formation of Amtrak.

-The station served Southern Pacific passenger trains that ran on the San Joaquin Valley Route, including the San Joaquin Daylight, Sacramento Daylight, Owl Limited, and West Coast.
-It is currently used as an office building and crew change center by Union Pacific.
+The Sumner station served Southern Pacific passenger trains that ran on the San Joaquin Valley Route, including the San Joaquin Daylight, Sacramento Daylight, Owl Limited, and West Coast.
+It has been used as an office building and crew change center by Union Pacific.
 On extremely rare occasions, it is used as a stop for the Coast Starlight when Union Pacific's Coast Line is closed.

 History

 Original station

 In 1874, construction of the Southern Pacific Railroad line had reached the Southern San Joaquin Valley.
 Bakersfield was the logical stop for the railroad, but a land dispute had developed between the town and Southern Pacific.
+(Note: Southern Pacific claimed that the station location was a result of "engineering requirements" in building the rail line.)
 It resulted in the railroad building its tracks about 2 miles east of the town.
 The town of Sumner was laid out by the railroad.
 It also constructed a small depot.
 In 1888 the Bakersfield and Sumner Railroad (which later became the Bakersfield and Kern Electric Railway) was constructed to the station.
 It provided a connection between the station and the Courthouse in Bakersfield.